Webstore, How do I find the name of my computer?

 How do I find the name of my computer?

-Host Name: The unique identifier that serves as the name of your computer or server.
+Hostname: A human-readable label that serves as the name of your PC or server.

 Below you will find the steps to identifying the hostname of your computer.